-Oscar Isaac's Comments About The Resistance In 'Star Wars: Episode IX' Are Serious
+Oscar Isaac Just Got Real About The Resistance In 'Star Wars: Episode IX'

 Star Wars has always been a story about good versus evil.
 The original trilogy was about the "Skywalker," who drew upon the light fighting the Darth Vader (which literally translates to "dark father").
 The second trilogy focused on how evil can seduce even the best of men.
 The final trilogy has only released two installments of the three.
 But it is already notable how, unlike the first six films, it introduces shades of grey to the proceedings.
 Oscar Isaac's comments about Star Wars: Episode IX that he made early this week suggest the final chapter will once again lean into the idea of nothing being as clear-cut as one would like.

 One complaint about the long-running series is it is somewhat misnamed.
 Star Wars films are not really "war" movies the way we think of them.
 There are no scenes of soldiers in trenches — all the battle sequences are usually presented from a higher perspective.
 Think Return of the Jedi, when there's a battle raging all around.
 What happens in the battle isn't shown on screen, except far-out shots, or through windows.
 The action is in the Throne Room, and the real "war" is the fight between the light and the dark.

 This is why, when Rogue One: A Star Wars Story arrived in 2016, fans were so into it.
 (It brought in over a billion dollars at the box office.)
 Finally, Star Wars had made a war movie.

 From Oscar Isaac's perspective, it sounds like this is what J.J.
 Abrams is planning to do with Episode IX.
 Speaking to USA Today, Isaac said:

 It is a war movie.
 I mean, above and beyond, it is a movie about warriors.

 To Isaac, Poe is not someone who should just be trusted to make the right call because the movie has framed him as on the side of "good."